New Page 1

 Bilateral Hips (Both Hips are Scanned and Analyzed)

-FRAX Fracture Risk Analysis (Primarily useful for post menopausal females)
+FRAX Plus Fracture Risk Analysis (Primarily useful for post menopausal females)

 Bilateral Forearms (Both Forearms are Scanned and Analyzed)